Applications are currently being accepted for this program.

 Step 2.
 Download the IFP application form

 Step 3.
 Participate in a Q&A conference call (optional)

-- respond to questions applications may have about the application content or process
+- respond to applicant's questions about the application content or process

 - clarify information on the application to reduce the chance of misinterpretation

-All questions and answers will be posted here on Alberta.ca, and are considered part of the IFP Program Application Guidelines.
+All questions and answers are included in the notes from the conference call (PDF, 1 MB).
+This information is considered part of the IFP Program Application Guidelines.